 Transcription in single cells is a stochastic process that arises from the random collision of molecules, resulting in heterogeneity in gene expression in cell populations.
 This heterogeneity in gene expression can influence cell fate decisions and disease progression.
 The projects in our lab are focused on understanding the dynamics and mechanisms of stochastic transcription at a molecular level as well as their effect on the organism.
 We are interested in every cellular component or process that may regulate transcription, including promoter and enhancer sequences, gene-specific transcription factors, chromatin regulators, 3D genome architecture, ncRNA transcription, and the binding kinetics of the transcriptional machinery to the DNA.
-By utilizing a combination of single-molecule microscopy, biophysical, genetic and molecular biology approaches to in both yeast and human model systems, we aim to connect mechanistic insights to human disease relevance
+We develop and apply single-molecule microscopy techniques in both yeast and human model systems, to dissect the mechanism of gene regulation and connect them to human disease relevance.
+Examples of our recent studies are described below.

 Read the full story here.